Upabjojr/sympy/docs/modules/vector/examples.rst

 =========================

-This section details the solution of two basic problems in vector math/calculus using the :mod:`diofant.vector` package.
+This section details the solution of two basic problems in vector math/calculus using the :mod:`sympy.vector` package.

 Quadrilateral problem
 =====================